chiatsekuo/stroke_prediction/README.md

 - Install *streamlit* on your local machine by `pip install streamlit`.
 - To run the app, simply run the command: `streamlit run app.py`.

+### Description
-The web app should look like the screenshots below.
-You may tweak the values at the sidebars to try out different factors that might cause stroke.
+- You may tweak the values at the sidebars to try out different factors that might cause stroke.
+- The prediction will be shown in the **Classification** section.
+-
 ![alt text](https://github.com/chiatsekuo/stroke_prediction/blob/main/screenshots/landing_page.PNG "app landing page")
 ![alt text](https://github.com/chiatsekuo/stroke_prediction/blob/main/screenshots/second_scroll.PNG "app landing page")